TheBeruriahIncident/leafbyte/iOS/TECH_DEBT_AND_TODOS.md

 * We have memory leaks!
 * Save and next seems weirdly slow
 * Check Memory Graph tool and Leaks instrument for any memory leaks
-* When ready for 1.4.0 release, update version in settings, put on test flight, extensively test, and run with debugger watching for errors
+* When ready for 1.4.0 release, update version in settings, put on test flight, extensively test, and run with debugger watching for errors. extensively test on oldest sdk as well

 Lower priority TODOs:
 * Add the experimental images from the paper as test cases